P4ti3nn3/USB-Armory-Setup/README.md

     fdisk /dev/mmcblk1

-Then enter "p" and keep in mind the start of the partition.
+Then enter `p` and keep in mind the start of the partition.

 Now, enter this in order :